Devyn Jambga

-Devyn Jambga (born September 19, 1995) is an American-Zimbabwean retired soccer player who last played for South Georgia Tormenta in USL League One.
+Devyn Gwinyai Jambga (born September 19, 1995) is an American former soccer player who last played for South Georgia Tormenta in USL League One.

 Career

 College

 Jambga played college soccer at Southern Illinois University Edwardsville between 2013 and 2017, including a redshirted season in 2013.
 Jambga tallied 15 goals and 6 assists in 73 appearances for the Cougars.

 While at college, Jambga appeared for Premier Development League side Des Moines Menace.

 Professional

 Jambga signed with United Soccer League side Portland Timbers 2 on March 2, 2018.

 Jambga announced his retirement from professional soccer on his Instagram on February 27, 2021.

 Personal

 Jambga was born in St. Louis, Missouri in the United States, but grew up in Harare in Zimbabwe.
+His parents both attended SIU Edwardsville; his father played soccer and his mother played softball.